Bakar-se/ecommerce/README.md

-# E-Commerce Platform
+# E-Commerce Platform - Exsurion

-This is a [Next.js](https://nextjs.org) e-commerce project built with TypeScript, Sanity CMS, and modern UI components.
+This is a [Next.js](https://nextjs.org) e-commerce platform built with TypeScript, Sanity CMS, and modern UI components.
+The platform specializes in surgical and dental instruments with a quote-based ordering system.

 ## Prerequisites